laxa88/ara-app/README.md

 ### User

-- Able to add new payment
+- Able to create payment
 - Able to edit payment

 ### Admin